 Attention, huge learning spoiler ahead.
 This idea might hijack the regularly expected street photographer’s learning curve, the problem is that we aren’t sure if this could be a good or a bad thing for you.
-Perhaps street photography reaches maturity when we stop worrying about gear that much, and then we rather invest in high quality walking shoes, or we end up being more interested in learning more about how social culture works.
+Perhaps street photography reaches maturity when we stop worrying about gear that much, and then we rather invest in high-quality walking shoes, or we end up being more interested in learning more about how social culture works.

 No matter the set of priorities, books are always a great companion.
 And we are not talking about technical manuals that promise to transform you into a talented street photographer after reading some pages.
-No, we are talking about photo books and some well written narratives that will inspire you into watching the world around you in a slower and more conscious way.
+No, we are talking about photo books and some well-written narratives that will inspire you into watching the world around you in a slower and more conscious way.

-This wasn’t intended to be a commercial book but a catalog curated by The Art Institute of Chicago.
+This wasn’t intended to be a commercial book but a catalogue curated by The Art Institute of Chicago.
 This is a huge retrospective of Koudelka’s work, from his early photos to his more advanced projects nowadays featuring the urban aftermaths of war.
 Buy it here.

 A photo book collecting the very best pieces of work is a milestone that few photographers have had the pleasure of reaching out.
 Therefore, a retrospective of such an important name like Meyerowitz deserves some nice and slow aesthetic consumption.
-Buy it here.
+Buy ithere.

 This book is a sincere approach to photography, every single photograph in the book comes with a brief story about how they were made.
 This is way better than having a manual about exposure and composition; this is a personally guided journey through street photography.
 Buy it here.

-We’ve all being dwelling from sidewalk to sidewalk as street photographers, they have turned into our quotidian stage, but how well are we aware of that?
+We’ve all been dwelling from sidewalk to sidewalk as street photographers, they have turned into our quotidian stage, but how well are we aware of that?
 Take a look at Mermelstein’s perspective, and you’ll definitely start to see sidewalks with a more acute eye.
 Buy it here.

 More than a book this is a true school for photographers.
-We’ve all made this idea that iconic photos have made with a single shot, but the truth is quite different from that.
+We’ve all made this idea that iconic photos have been made with a single shot, but the truth is quite different from that.
 Don’t get us wrong, this is extremely positive because it invites us to think that we can actually make meaningful work too.
 The true magic happens during the editing (selection) stage of the photographer’s workflow.
 Buy it here.

 Saul Leiter has been a big mentor for various street photographers, especially those in the pursuit of color.
 He had an unrushed perspective of life, and his work deserves an equally slow paced consumption.
 Buy it here.